This article is about the best small guitar amp for gigs and why you should get one too.

 But first I HAD to get one.
 So I asked Bob, what the was the he liked?
 This one obviously, referring to what we just used for the recording!
 HAHA, you’re right but I want to come up with a list for the website of the top 5 TOP ones.
 He agreed and Below you’ll see our recommendations.

-BEST SMALL GUITAR AMP FOR PRACTICE AND HOME USE
+BEST SMALL GUITAR AMP FOR GIGS AND RECORDING

 Advantages of a smaller amp